cronvel/terminal-kit/README.md

-# Standard function description
+# Standard methods description

+Standard methods map low-level terminal capabilities.

-For all the functions above, additionnal arguments can be provided.
+For all the functions below, additionnal arguments can be provided.

 If a boolean is provided, it will turn the feature *on* or *off*.
 For example `term.red( true )` turn all subsequent output in red, while `term.red( false )` disable red and go back to default color.